nsinorov/SoftUniMainPath/CSharp - Advanced/C# OOP/Mocking and Test Driven Development - Exercise/README.md

 	string From – the sender of the transaction string To – the receiver of the transaction double Amount – the salary of the employee

+You need to support the following operations (and they should be fast):